Summer is over, but how about extending your off-season holiday in Normandy for a weekend or a week ?

 eglise bernieres sur mer credit nathalie papouin 3

-The Tourist Office team has put together a dozen suggestions for walks between land and sea, to discover the heritage.
+The Tourist Office team has put together around twenty walking routes between land and sea, to discover the heritage.

 Idea #2 – Wellness session